abhi3700/My_Learning-Rust/README.md

 - After `cargo` installation,
   - add package locally into the repo via `$ cargo add <package-name>`.
 E.g. `$ cargo add dotenv`.
   - list globally installed packages via `$ cargo install --list`.
+  - `$ cargo update`: This command will update dependencies in the Cargo.lock file to the latest version.
+If the Cargo.lock file does not exist, it will be created with the latest available versions.
   - install the binaries (by default `/target/release`) folder via `$ cargo install --path .`.
 This will install the binary in the `~/.cargo/bin` folder.
   - install `cargo-edit` for helping with edit, add, remove, upgrade, downgrade, and list dependencies in `Cargo.toml`
   - Watch for changes in the project and automatically run via `$ cargo watch -x run`